Let's Talk Non-Financial Rewards

 - Improve engagement

-From annual bonus schemes to eVouchers and gift cards, there are many ways to say thank you to your employees, but not all rewards have to be financial.
+From annual bonus schemes to eVouchers, there are many ways to say thank you to your employees, but not all rewards have to be financial.
 Non-financial rewards can be as impactful as extra money when done well.

-Research from Randstad found that career progression opportunities are key for nearly 49% of people when choosing an employer.
+Training and development: Career progression opportunities are key for nearly 49% of people when choosing an employer (Randstad).
 So, offering your teams the opportunity to learn new skills and move forward with their careers is a great way to reward them.
-Here’s some other ways you can help retain your employees with career development.
+Here are some other ways you can help retain your employees with career development.

-This maybe a simple win, but according to a study by McKinsey & Company 67% of employees found praise and commendation from line managers was an extremely or very effective motivator.
+The power of praise: This may be a simple win, but 67% of employees found praise and commendation from line managers was an extremely or very effective motivator (McKinsey & Company).
 Plus, 63% of employees also said that attention from senior leaders was also a great way to recognise employees for a job well done.

-This reward won’t be for everyone but offering your high performers the chance for more responsibility can motivate them and show that you appreciated their efforts.
+Opportunities for growth: This reward won’t be for everyone, but offering your high performers the chance for more responsibility can motivate them and show that you appreciate their efforts.
 It could be the opportunity to lead on a task or be a project lead.

 It’s also a great way to develop your teams and help them get ready for the next step in their career.

 If you’re not sure where to start in creating your employee reward strategy, we can help.
-Get in touch with our experts today and they can help guide you how to implement a reward and recognition strategy your employees will really value.
+Get in touch with our experts today, and they can help guide you on how to implement a reward and recognition strategy your employees will really value.